akhildevelops/milna/README.md

-# can-i-have
+# Milna

-Share your media profiles
+A single platfrom to share your social media handles.